Why is my dimmer switch

 Electrical

-The answer to 'why is my dimmer switch' is that there are several common causes for a dimmer switch not working properly.
-This can include issues with the dimmer switch itself, problems with the wiring, or compatibility issues with the light bulbs you're using.
+The answer to 'why is my dimmer switch' is that there could be a few common causes for a dimmer switch not working properly.
+This could include a faulty dimmer switch, loose wiring connections, overloaded circuits, or a problem with the light fixture itself.

 Step-by-Step Guide